FCS 340 - Marriage and Family Relations » Fall 2019 » Chapter 2 Quiz

 Which theory examines the ways in which groups disagree, struggle for power, and compete for scarce resources?

-B. the social exchange theory
+the conflict theory

-C. the structural functional theory
+the structural functional theory

-D. the conflict theory
+the symbolic interaction theory

 Question #9